 Manufacturing and Supply Chain Development

 - The Navigant Consortium, as part of a multi-year project, authored the U.S. Offshore Wind Market and Economic Analysis for the program.
-The offshore wind market assessment report and spreadsheet of supporting data will be updated and published annually for a three-year period, providing stakeholders with a reliable and consistent data source.
+The offshore wind market assessment report and spreadsheet of supporting data provide stakeholders with a reliable and consistent data source.
 Currently in its third edition, previous year's reports are still available for download, including the 2012 edition that contains significant policy and economic analyses that are not featured in the newer editions.

 - Navigant surveyed uncertainties around the United States' offshore wind manufacturing and supply chain capabilities.
 The final report projects potential component-level supply chain needs under three demand scenarios, and identifies key supply chain challenges and opportunities facing both the future U.S. offshore wind market and current suppliers of the nation's land-based wind market.

 - The Clean Energy States Alliance (CESA), in conjunction with Douglas-Westwood and the U.S. Offshore Wind Collaborative, analyzed offshore wind supply chain development opportunities in 24 coastal states.
 The state profiles produced by the CESA-led team provide detailed information on policies, tax credits, and other incentives for offshore wind businesses.

 - GL Garrad Hassan America has identified and quantifyied key areas of offshore wind project installation and operations where opportunities exist to reduce the cost of energy produced by offshore wind plants.
 The project developed both a report and a publicly-available Excel-based Installation and O&M Levelized Cost of Energy (LCoE) Analysis Tool that enables project developers, owners, and managers to evaluate and compare how various installation and maintenance strategies and technical approaches impact cost of energy.